Signed in as:

 AIRS is looking for local professional or emerging artists who have a passion for inspiring and mentoring students through the art making process.
 Artists should be prepared to work collaboratively with teachers to develop high quality community oriented projects that integrate perceptual and technical skill development with curricular learning.
 Artists should be committed to cultivating an environment of safety for creative expression that honours the diversity of student experience and acknowledges the importance of indigenous perspectives.
 Artists must have prior experience working with children and be willing to embrace the relational responsibilities and benefits of becoming part of a school community.

 Successful artists will develop a vision for their residency, in consultation with teaching staff, for age appropriate, inquiry-based projects that connect learning across the curriculum and explore ideas or issues that are meaningful and relevant to students and their world.
 The projects can be conceived as individual or collaborative, permanent or ephemeral, and could encompass a range of visual media depending on the expertise of the artist.
-The residency should be directed towards the wellbeing of the school community in its diversity, providing opportunities for students to develop technical and perceptual skills, confidence in personal expression, and a deeper understanding of the art making process and its relevance for engaging with one another and the world.
+The residency should be directed towards the wellbeing of the school community in its diversity.

 Each residency will include a school-based exhibition, installation or performance to showcase student work and engage the whole school community.
 Artists will also curate a selection of student work and documentation for an AIRS group exhibition at the Vancouver School Board at the end of the school year.

 We have a variety of residency opportunities including a mentorship program, short term studio residencies, and full year residencies which range in length from 5 to 24 weeks.